Newspaper paywalls can work, but need fresh thinking

 And rightly so.
 Instead they sell subscriptions.
 The Australian charges A$3 a week for an online subscription.
 You can’t buy one day’s on-line paper, nor can readers make a small payment to reach a single paywalled story.
 In fact, while the price is advertised as dollars per week, customers have to buy a whole month’s access at a time.

-Yet asking readers to pay in advance for a whole month at a time seems wrong.
+Asking readers to pay in advance for a whole month at a time still seems wrong.
 Sure, many readers already subscribe to a daily newspaper delivery, but many others don’t.
 They buy a print paper as and when they feel a need.
 There needs to be an on-line equivalent requiring less commitment.

 Member discussion